 - Difficulty sleeping

 - Problems with walking

 - Apply heat on the affected area for at least 20 minutes to lessen the stiffness and the pain of the joints.
-Another alternative is soaking a clean towel in water or placed in a microwave for 15 to 30 seconds.
-Hot water bottles can be placed in the affected area.
+In addition, another alternative is soaking a clean towel in water or placed in a microwave for 15 to 30 seconds.
+Place hot water bottles in the area.
 Place a damp cloth between the skin and the hot water bottle to prevent burning the skin and delays the healing.
 Avoid using heat if the affected area is warm and red.